1. Research Foci and Goals

-Most recently, I have considered the relationship between views about collective responsibility and collective agency in “How I Learned to Worry About the Spaghetti Western: Collective Responsibility and Collective Agency” (Forthcoming, Analysis).
+Most recently, I have considered the relationship between views about collective responsibility and collective agency in “How I Learned to Worry About the Spaghetti Western: Collective Responsibility and Collective Agency” (2017, Analysis).
 One exciting development in the literature on collective agency concerns whether collective, non-distributive responsibility can be assigned to non-agents, such as crowds and nation-states.
 In this paper, I focus on the underappreciated and interesting case of arguments that derive substantive metaphysical and ontological conclusions about the nature of collective agents (or non-agents) from these attributions.
 I provide two arguments showing why this order of inference fails.
 I show that if we accept it, we are forced, implausibly, either to grant that non-agential collectives engage in actions or to deny the traditional claim that we can only be held responsible for actions rather than events.
 But even if one denies this point, I show that this order of inference does not generate a generalizable, reliable conclusion about the kind of entity that is the plausibly responsible party.
 In particular, a group may lack agency in a given instance, be non-distributively responsible in that same instance and yet be a collective agent across time.
 I further explore aspects of collective responsibility for an invited chapter entitled “Commitments and Collective Responsibility,” which has been accepted for publication in the Routledge Handbook of Collective Responsibility (eds.
 Saba Bazargan-Forward and Deborah Tollefsen).

 2.2.
 Non-Human Animal Agency and Less-Than-Ideal Human Agency